Community Mental Health Teams (CMHT): Transformation in Practice

 Community transformation in practice: a Pennine showcase of integrated service development

-Dr Sarmad Nadeem, Consultant Psychiatrist, Associate Medical Director-North Network, Strategic Medical lead for Community Transformation and Alison Kendall, Programme Director, Community Transformation Programme, Pennine Care NHS Foundation Trust
+Dr Sarmad Nadeem, Consultant Psychiatrist - Bury Neighbourhood Mental Health Team, Interim Deputy Medical Director, Strategic Medical Lead - Community Transformation and Alison Kendall, Programme Director, Community Transformation Programme, Pennine Care NHS Foundation Trust

 Mental Health and Wellbeing Practitioner (MHWP): progress and development